 The programme is designed in the shape of a circle with six academic areas surrounding the core.
 Subjects are studied concurrently and students are exposed to the two great traditions of learning – the humanities and the sciences.

-Diploma candidates at Gimnazija Bežigrad are required to select one subject from each of the six groups or as a sixth subject another one from groups 2, 3 or 4.
+Diploma candidates at Gimnazija Bežigrad are required to select one subject from each of the six groups or as a sixth subject another one from groups 2, 3 or 4 (certain choices of subjects may not be possible).
 At least three but not more than four subjects must be taken at higher level (HL), the others at standard level (SL).
 HL courses represent 240 teaching hours whereas SL courses cover 150 hours.
 By arranging work in this fashion, students are able, over the two year period, to explore some of the subjects in depth and some others more broadly.
 The subject groups are:

 - LANGUAGE A: First language (usually the student’s mother tongue) SL/HL